Reckitt sees early boost from new strategy

-LONDON May 1 British consumer goods group Reckitt Benckiser saw early signs that a focus on its top brands and fastest growing markets was starting to work on Tuesday as it narrowly beat forecasts with a 4 percent rise in underlying first-quarter sales.
+LONDON British consumer goods group Reckitt Benckiser (RB.L) saw early signs that a focus on its top brands and fastest growing markets was starting to work on Tuesday as it narrowly beat forecasts with a 4 percent rise in underlying first-quarter sales.

 New Chief Executive Rakesh Kapoor, who took over last September after Bart Becht's shock decision to retire, said on Tuesday that its results were driven by strong emerging market growth and the success of a string of new products.